ikizir/HohhaDynamicXOR/README.md

 When the "analyze" begins: I don't want to give huge numbers, but the rest of analyze, considering 128^3 possibilities on key body, for every byte encrypted, seems "enough hard".
 Am I wrong?

+If you want me to give a number: The brute force attack complexity to break this algorithm is:
+  2^64 * 2^(KeyBodyLen*8) for key: 2^1112 for 256 bytes key body length.

 As I told you, I am not an expert.
 I don't claim it is "impossible" to break.But those are the base numbers.
 I may be wrong.
 And this is a public place.
 Correct me if I am wrong please!
 I just tell, for example, for my specific needs in a chat application, where the keys are not used for a very long time, it seems enough.